-Annie Finch is the author of more than twenty books and chapbooks of poetry, plays, translation, literary essays, textbooks and anthologies.
+Annie Finch (Ani) is a poet, writer, and speaker whose work focuses on nature centered spirituality and the divine feminine.
+She is the author of more than twenty books and chapbooks of poetry, plays, translation, literary essays, textbooks and anthologies.
 The most recent of her six books of poetry is Spells: New and Selected Poems (Wesleyan University Press, 2013).
 Her poems have been performed at Carnegie Hall, installed in New York’s Cathedral of St. John the Divine, and published in The Penguin Anthology of Twentieth-Century American Poetry.

-Annie Finch is a witch and a follower of the Goddess.
+Ani is a witch and a follower of the Goddess.
 Many of her poems are inspired by her earth-centered and female-centered spirituality.
-She is currently completing a new book of poems and a book of prose, A Witch’s Way: Five Directions to Your Inner Goddess.
-You can subscribe to Annie’s poetic and witchy newsletters and poetic Spells here.
+She is currently completing a new book of poems and a book of prose, The Witch in You: Five Directions to Your Inner Goddess.
+You can subscribe to Ani's poetic and witchy newsletters and poetic Spells here.

 From her poetry is a pure tone that calls us home to the first impulse of poetry.
 Finch’s poetry is songs to shift knowing in this place of things and ideas.
 We link to mystery.
 We lift off.

 Annie Finch is an American original, a master of control who shows no fear of excess, and none of quietness either.
 Her poems have depths and delights that appear to go on forever.